Hardvan/CPPinator/README.md

 # CPPinator

 CPPinator is a Python automation script designed for compiling and running multiple C++ files in a specified directory.
-It simplifies the process of handling multiple C++ programs and provides a clear and organized output for each program's execution.
+It simplifies the process of handling multiple C++ programs and provides a clear and organized output for each program's execution along with the execution time for each program.

 ## Demonstration Video